Dalma Mall

 Dalma Mall is a shopping mall located in Abu Dhabi, United Arab Emirates.
 The mall is prominently situated on the Abu Dhabi–Tarif–Al Ain highway, opposite Mohammed Bin Zayed City.
 A short distance from Maqta Bridge and Abu Dhabi International Airport, Dalma Mall features over 450 stores and kiosks.
 The mall opened on 10 October 2010.

 Description

 Dalma Mall is part of the strategic plan of Abu Dhabi 2030 which sets out the framework of the Emirate's long-term growth.
 Market research has shown that the rapidly developing region surrounding Dalma Mall has evolved into a large multi-cultural, middle-class population, and the mall has fulfilled the requirements of the surrounding population.

 Construction

 Dalma Mall is owned by The Developers LLC.
 The mall has a total built-up area of 250,000 square metres and a total gross leasable area of 155,000 square meters.
-The mall which opened in 2010, features stores such as Carrefour, Dar Al Shifaa DayCare Surgery Hospital, Home Centre, Centrepoint and Marks & Spencer, H&M, 2XL, Ace Hardware's, Jarir Bookstore, Emax, Fitness First, Forever21, ID Design, Red Tag, Max Fashion, Matalan, Brands, Twenty4, Ecity, Debenhams, and others.
+The mall which opened in 2010, features stores such as Carrefour, IKEA, Home Centre, Centrepoint and Marks & Spencer, H&M, 2XL, OC HOME, Emax, Fitness First, Albaik, Red Tag, Max Fashion, Matalan, Brand For Less, NEXT, Ecity and others.